 Many people do not realise that they may have to pay inheritance tax when they die as they assume that this tax will only affect the wealthy.
 This may not be the case, especially as probably your most expensive asset, your house, is included in your estate.
+The £1 million house allowance is something of a 'con' even after it eventually takes full effect several years hence.

-The threshold is £325,000 with unused relief going to the surviving spouse, so a married couple is effectively allowed £650,000.
+The threshold is £325,000 with unused relief going to the surviving spouse, so a married couple is effectively allowed £650,000, after that it's 40%.
+There are plenty of ways to avoid this, so that it is sometimes called a 'voluntary tax' - are you volunteering?